kaievns/the-log/posts/lead/leaders-managers-executives.md

 Generally speaking the term _executive_ means someone with the power to execute plans and strategies.
-Whenever you listen to someone talking about business development matters, it is always the two: a strategy and execution; both have their place in the company success.
+Whenever you listen to someone talking about business development matters, it is always the two: a strategy and the execution; both have their place in the company success.
 And so, as the term stands an executive is responsible for _execution_.
 Which puts them on the opposite side of _strategy_.

 If you think about this way, then executives are essentially the top of the managerial hierarchy, and often referred to as the "top management".
-But, confusingly, it is a mistake, to think of them as managers.
-They are ex-managers, which is a different type all together.
+But, confusingly, it is a mistake to think of them as managers.
+They are ex-managers, which is a different breed all together.

 The role of an _executive_ is to _orchestrate_ the execution.
-They don't lead the change, they don't manage resources, they monitor, analyse and coordinate the _progress_.
+They don't lead the change, they don't manage resources.
+Instead, they monitor, analyse, and coordinate the _progress_.
 They literally spend most of their time in reports and meetings.
 Which is a critical role in any complex situation.

 And in that light, a CEO is an executive.
 VPoE is an executive.
-CTO may or may not be an executive.
+CTO, depending on an organisation, may or may not be an executive.
 In their pure form CTO is actually a strategist, the opposite of an executive.

 ## The strategist (bonus material)